Introduction

 Yes! and: No!

-Checked exceptions get a bad rep because they're implemented in only one mainstream language: Java.
+Checked exceptions get a bad reputation because they're implemented in only one mainstream language: Java.
 And Java's implementation of them has turned out to be horrible in practice.
 In Java, all exceptions are "checked" by default, which means that every exception must be explicitly marked for propagation in every method.
 This makes for an awfully laborious developer experience.

 However, concluding that "all checked exceptions must therefore be bad" would be throwing the baby out with the bathwater.
 Checked exception are still useful: in moderation.
 Java just got their defaults wrong.